 If your feet feel very cold or hot, become painful, or if you experience problems such as ingrown toenails, bunions, or corns, ensure that you get in touch with your doctor.

 Many people often have trouble either getting or staying asleep as they grow older.
-However, lack of sleep often leaves you feeling grumpy and tired.
+Consequently, lack of sleep often leaves you feeling grumpy and tired.
+Improving your sleep cycle is vital to having a proper sleep each night.

 Avoid insomnia by reducing daytime nap time, going to bed at the same time every night, and establishing a bedtime routine.